OpenRockets/web-dev-error-solutions/errors/javascript/creating-a-css-only-expanding-card/README.md

-# 🐞 Creating a CSS-Only Expanding Card
+# 🐞 Creating a CSS-only Expanding Card

-This document details a CSS-only solution to create an expanding card effect.
-The card expands vertically when hovered over, revealing additional content.
-We'll use pure CSS3 for this, avoiding JavaScript entirely.
+This document details the creation of an expanding card effect using only CSS.
+No JavaScript is required!
+We'll achieve this using CSS transitions and transforms.
+This example uses plain CSS, but could easily be adapted to frameworks like Tailwind CSS.

 **Description of the Styling:**

-This effect relies primarily on the CSS `max-height` property and transitions.
-The card starts with a limited `max-height`, visually restricting its content.
-On hover, the `max-height` is changed to allow the content to fully expand, and the transition property smoothly animates this change.
-We also use some basic styling for visual appeal.
+The card starts in a compact state.
+Upon hovering, it expands smoothly, revealing more content and subtly shifting its appearance.
+This is done entirely with CSS transitions on the `transform` and `width` properties,  along with a pseudo-element (`::before`) to create a visually appealing background effect that also expands.

 **Full Code:**